stephenliu1944/babel-plugin-import-less/README.md

 ```

 ### style
 Import style path with module.
-Suport String, Function and Array.
+Suport string, function and array type.
-Function return null or false won't import style.
+function return value also suport template string. return null or false won't import module.
-if start with '/' then style path will append to library path otherwise append to module path.
+NOTE: if start with '/' then style path will append to library path otherwise append to module path.

+style start with "/":
 ```js
 ['babel-plugin-import-less', {
     library: 'xxx',